-9.1.2 Energy minimization of the system
+9.1.1.2 Energy-minimization of the system

 Before launching productive MD calculations it is advisable to energy minimize the content of the box.
 Here, commands of a two step minimization are shown including steepest descent and a conjugated gradient runs.
-Minimizations are performed by the mdrun\d (double precision executable) program and the binary inputs are produced by grompp.
+Minimizations are performed by the gmx\d mdrun (double precision executable) program and the binary inputs are produced by grompp.
 Note, that -c ion\b4em can be specified instead of -c b4em if you have added neutralizing ions to your box (Section 9.1).
+It is important to put position restraints on all solute heavy atoms with $10^3$ kJmol-1nm-2 in both minimization steps.
+Position restraints must be defined in both mdp file ("define = -DPOSRES"), and the position restraints topology file ("posre.itp" generated at the first step) must be present in the working directory.
+If your system contains structural ions, applying distance restraints between the ion and the coordinating residues would be useful to maintain proper geometry.